nordugrid/arc-ansible/README.md

 ```

 ### hepspec
 If you have benchmarked your servers, add the value here.
-The values must be in HEPSPEC06 value.
+The values must be in HEPSPEC06 value or HEPSCORE value.
 If you do not have this, leave the parameter empty.

 Example: